martinkirch/relaxedbib/README.md

 ### TODO

-Flag documents marked as "read later" : css class and a special button "OK, red it"

 PDF uploading :

 * when no PDF attached, show a icon suggesting you should drop a file there